 Life insurance policies are underwritten, so how much you pay for the cover can depend on your health – which also means how much cover you have may depend on the premiums you can afford.
 The cost of taking out a new life insurance policy also goes up each year as you get older.
 How much you pay in premiums increases depending on your age because the older you are the more likely you are to claim.

 Why would I want additional life insurance cover?

-As your employer determines the value of your death policy, you may want to think about whether that would be enough to support your loved ones should anything happen to you.
+As your employer determines the value of your death in service benefit, you may want to think about whether that would be enough to support your loved ones should anything happen to you.

 Consider your financial commitments – would the lump sum be enough to cover any debts and maintain your family’s lifestyle?
 With life insurance, you could also assign the policy to someone else or place the policy into a trust.

 You can also buy life insurance anytime, and keep it whether you’re working or not.
 If you were to leave your job for any reason, including changing jobs or retiring, you wouldn’t have the protection of your death in service benefit in place.